Pippin (musical)

 Pippin is a 1972 musical with music and lyrics by Stephen Schwartz and book by Roger O. Hirson.
 Bob Fosse, who directed the original Broadway production, also contributed to the libretto.
 The musical uses the premise of a mysterious performance troupe, led by the Leading Player, to tell the story of Pippin, a young prince on his search for meaning and significance.
-The 'fourth wall' is broken numerous times during most traditional productions.
+The fourth wall is broken numerous times during most traditional productions.

 The protagonist, Pippin, and his father, Charlemagne, are characters derived from two historical figures of the early Middle Ages, though the plot is fictional and presents no historical accuracy regarding either.
 The show was partially financed by Motown Records.
-As of April 2019, the original run of Pippin is the 36th longest-running Broadway show.
+As of January 2024, the original run of Pippin is the 37th longest-running Broadway show.

 Ben Vereen and Patina Miller won Tony Awards for their portrayals of the Leading Player in the original Broadway production and the 2013 revival, respectively, making them the first actors to win Tonys for Best Leading Actor and Best Leading Actress in a Musical, for the same role.

 Background

-Pippin was originally conceived as a student musical titled Pippin, Pippin and performed by Carnegie Mellon University's Scotch'n'Soda theatre troupe.
-Stephen Schwartz collaborated with Ron Strauss, and, when Schwartz decided to develop the show further, Strauss left the project.
-Schwartz had said that not a single line or note from Carnegie Mellon's Pippin made it into the final version.
+Pippin was originally conceived as a student musical, Pippin, Pippin, performed by Carnegie Mellon University's Scotch'n'Soda theatre troupe.
+Stephen Schwartz collaborated with Ron Strauss, but when Schwartz decided to develop the show further, Strauss left the project.
+Schwartz has said that not a single line or note from Carnegie Mellon's Pippin made it into the final version.

 Synopsis

 Act 1

 This musical begins with the Leading Player of a traveling performance troupe and the accompanying Players inviting the audience to witness their show, breaking the fourth wall ("Magic to Do").
-They begin telling the story of Pippin, (who they say is being portrayed by a new actor making his stage debut), the first son of King Charlemagne.
-Pippin tells the Players of his wish for satisfaction, believing he must find his purpose in life ("Corner of the Sky").
-Pippin then returns home to the castle and estate of his father.
+They begin telling the story of Pippin (who they say is being portrayed by a new actor making his stage debut), the first son of King Charlemagne.
+Addressing the Players as if they are the professors at his college graduation, Pippin sings of his wish for fulfillment, believing he must find his purpose in life ("Corner of the Sky").
+Pippin returns home to the castle and estate of his father.
 Charlemagne and Pippin don't get a chance to communicate often, as they are constantly interrupted by nobles, soldiers, and courtiers vying for Charlemagne's attention ("Welcome Home").
-Pippin also meets with his stepmother Fastrada, and her dim-witted son Lewis.
-Charles and Lewis are planning on going into battle against the Visigoths soon, and Pippin begs Charlemagne to take him along as a soldier to prove himself.
-He reluctantly agrees and proceeds to explain the battle plan to his men ("War is a Science").
+Pippin also meets with his ambitious stepmother Fastrada, and her dim-witted son Lewis.
+Charlemagne and Lewis are planning on going into battle against the Visigoths soon, and Pippin begs his father to take him along as a soldier to prove himself.
+Charlemagne reluctantly agrees and proceeds to explain the battle plan to his men ("War is a Science"), interrupted repeatedly by an over-enthusiastic Pippin.